zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Oleg begins our dialogue by saying to Raquel, “Geez , look at that dinosaur.”
 “Geez” (geez) is a word we used to express surprise  or amazement at something.
 Oleg is amazed at a “dinosaur” (dinosaur ).
 The word “dinosaur” usually refers to an animal that is no longer found  living on Earth.
 However, we also use the word “dinosaur” to describe something or even someone who is very, very old.
 In describing a person, it usually refers to someone in leadership or power in an organization or a government.

 When it’s used to describe a piece of equipment, a machine, it refers to something that is no longer very usable because it is so old.
 So, if you have a computer from the 1980s, it would probably be descr ibed as a “dinosaur” because it’s so old you can’t really use it for any thing.
 Raquel disagrees with Oleg’s description of her machine.
 She says, “This is not a dinosaur.
 It’s a classic.”
-A “classic” (classic) is something that i s old but is considered to be of very high quality, something that people admire or recognize as being good.
+A “classic” (classic) is something that is old but is considered to be of very high quality, something that people admire or recognize as being good.

 We might describe an old car as a “classic.”
 In fac t, people talk about “classic cars,” or “classic movies.”
 These are things that w e consider to have a lot of value or to be of high quality.
 Citizen Kane or The  Godfather might be described as “classic movies.”
 Don’t confuse “classic” with “ classical” (classical).
 “Classical” usually refers to something from the ancient Greek or Roman period of history, at least in the Western world.
 Raquel says her machine  is “a classic.”
 She says, “It will never go out of style and it’s built to last.”